-personnel who operate or work around mobile plant/vehicles should be trained, competent and authorised

-- A training plan should include: - procedures for worker site induction - criteria for selecting and appointing mobile plant/vehicle operators.
-This should include a physical assessment of capability to reach and operate all controls - training needs based on work role, site rules and procedures, licensing requirements, Original Equipment Manufacturer (OEM) guidance and other recognised standards - competency assessment criteria, with records retained - a periodic review and update of competency requirements, training needs, training content and methods.
+- Personnel who operate or work around mobile plant/ vehicles should be trained, competent and authorised. - A mine site training plan should include: - procedures for worker site induction - criteria for selecting and appointing mobile plant/vehicle operators. - training needs based on work role, site rules and procedures, licensing requirements, Original Equipment Manufacturer (OEM) guidance and other recognised standards - competency assessment criteria, with records retained - a periodic review and update of competency requirements, training needs, training content and methods.

-Layer 5 - Fitness to operate (fatigue state, drug and alcohol, medicals)
+LAYER 5 Fitness to operate (fatigue state, drug and alcohol, medicals)

 Layer 5 of the layered defence approach focuses on fitness to operate.
 This layer establishes that personnel are physically and mentally fit to perform their duties safely.
-Key components include:
+Key components should include:

 - 1. Fatigue state: Monitoring and managing fatigue levels to prevent accidents caused by tiredness.
 This can include scheduling adequate rest periods and using fatigue detection systems. - 2.
-Drug and alcohol testing: Implementing regular testing to establish that employees are not under the influence of substances that could impair their ability to operate effectively. - 3.
-Medicals: Conducting regular health monitoring to establish that employees are in good health and capable to operate effectively.
+Drug and alcohol testing: Implementing regular testing to establish that workers are not under the influence of substances that could impair their ability to operate effectively. - 3.
+Medicals: Conducting regular health monitoring to establish that workers are in good health and capable to operate effectively.